 One of the more colorful towns, Manarola boasts a village of buildings painted with the bright colors of a sunset.
 Leading down to turquoise seas, the lower part of town is filled with boats of all kinds.
 To reach the town from the train station, you must pass through an underground tunnel, which was once a safe haven for villagers during World War II.
 As you walk through the tunnel and out up the hill into town you will pass a gallery selling oil paintings and watercolors of the villages, an old waterwheel as the road used to be a stream, and finally the church of S. Lorenzo at the top.
 Other features include a vineyard walk, the Manarola Cemetery, the harbor, town center, and a web of alleys and hiking paths to explore.
 There are also a number of coastline caves and secluded swimming holes nearby.
 This is also a gorgeous town to base yourself, so check out places to stay in Manarola here

 Riomaggiore marks the southernmost village of the five towns.
 The main street that runs through town is called Via Colombo and it is lined with most of the main amenities, restaurants, bars, cafes, gelato shops, and guest houses.
 There are also a number of shops selling fresh local goods like fruits, an assortment of salami, cheeses, and olives.
 Walk towards the sea and the street will take you to Riomaggiore's marina, offering gorgeous views of the water below.
 The town is also home to an ancient stone castello

 that dates back to the mid-500s.
 While it was originally built to protect citizens from any seaborne attacks, much of the original structure was destroyed and its remaining structure now serves as a monument of the National Park of Cinque Terre.
-(Hotel prices here
+(Apartment rentals here